-Some students have expressed an interest in taking graduate courses abroad.
-Although your Aberdeen faculty advisor may not have a problem with you taking graduate courses, UW-Eau Claire does.
-You will not be granted credit for graduate courses taken abroad unless Aberdeen allows the graduate course to count toward their home campus undergraduate degree.
+Some students, in particular those at Glasgow, have expressed an interest in taking graduate courses abroad.
+Although your Scottish faculty advisor may not have a problem with you taking graduate courses, UW-Eau Claire does.
+You will not be granted credit for graduate courses taken abroad unless the Scottish university allows the graduate course to count toward their home campus undergraduate degree.

-Aberdeen Credits & Course Load
+Credits & Course Load

 The workload at Aberdeen will be measured in credit points.
 You must take a minimum of 50 Scotcat credits and may take a maximum of 70.

+Glasgow also uses Scotcat, but here you must take a minimum of 60 Scotcat credits at the University of Glasgow and may take a maximum of 65.

 Four Scotcat credits equal 1 U.S. credit, so you will generally be taking the equivalent of 12.5-17.5 U.S. credits.
 There is no fixed number of courses you must take because courses may carry from 10-30 Scotcat credit points or 2.5 to 7.5 U.S. credits.